Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.7.4

+- "Edit Site" functionality is associated with logged in user.
+- "Delete Site" functionality is associated with logged in user.
+- Image Upload within "Edit Site" is working under the correct logged in user.

 ## Version 0.7.3

 - "Add Site" functionality is associated with logged in user.